secrethub/secrethub-xgo/README.md

 ```

 ## Building from source
+1. Make sure you have [Golang](https://golang.org/doc/install) installed.
 1. Execute `make nupkg` from the Makefile
-2. Go to your .NET project direcotry and run the following command: `dotnet add package SecretHub -s <path_to_your_secrethub-xgo_repo>`.
+1. Go to your .NET project direcotry and run the following command: `dotnet add package SecretHub -s <path_to_your_secrethub-xgo_repo>`.

 ## Usage
 Before doing any calls to the library, you need to create you SecretHub client: